 The expat community here is very supportive.
 I found myself asking complete strangers where to buy bread and ended up organizing play dates for my kids.
 One thing you won’t struggle to do is to make friends.
 Even the toughest expat has experienced the initial disorientation on arrival, and there is a great sense of camaraderie amongst the non-working partners, or trailing spouses as we are so often (disparagingly) termed.

 Shanghai is home to a lot of interesting people and there are lots of clubs and organizations to help you settle in.
-Some of the more popular social ones include Brits Abroad, the American Club Shanghai and the Australian Women's Social Group.
-Anyone can join these associations, it doesn’t matter where you are from.
+Some of the more popular social ones include Brits Abroad, the American Club Shanghai or try looking on Expat groups in Shanghai which offers a large selection of options for meeting up.

 If you are interested in sports, most of the social organisations mentioned have informal sub-groups and there are other independent clubs.
 Also, many of the clubhouses in the larger expat housing compounds have good sporting facilities (swimming pool, tennis courts and gym) and most organise classes for residents and members.
 If your clubhouse is not running a class you want to do, go ahead and talk to the management and work with them to organise it.

 There are various sporting organizations that run some excellent weekend and after school activities for children.
 Multi-Sport and Sport for Life are the most popular and run classes in Puxi and Pudong.
-You should also look at Active Kidz mainly in Puxi, and Dulwich Community Programmes, which uses the Dulwich School sporting facilities for a range of excellent programmes.
+You should also look at Active Kidz mainly in Puxi.

 Where to Live: Which Side of the River?